First Year Reading Program

 Research Guide

 A research guide created by staff of the S.C.
-Williams Library for our 2024 First Year Reading selection will be available in Summer 2024.
+Williams Library for our 2024 First Year Reading selection is available here.

 This is an optional reading contest meant to showcase different perspectives students have after reading our 2024 First Year Read.
 The first-place winner will receive a $200 bookstore credit and the second-place winner will receive a $100 bookstore credit.
 Pick one of the prompts listed below and create a submission that captures the essence of the prompt or question.
-Contest prompts will be available in June 2024.
+Contest prompts will be available soon!

 All contest entries must be submitted by August 16 to student_life@stevens.edu.